-Customer tags in product quizzes
+Customer tags in a product quiz: Klaviyo + Shopify orders

 What you'll learn

-This article focuses on the haircare worked example.
 For the broader strategy of why this segmentation is the highest-leverage thing your quiz does, see how Klaviyo segmentation unlocks once zero-party data lands in profiles.
 For the foundations of the quiz itself, see how to build a successful product recommendation quiz.

 Table of contents:

-- The haircare worked example: end to end
+- The haircare playbook: end to end

 - A quarterly review process for tags and segments